 GAO’s simulations of long-term fiscal trends in the state and local government sector have consistently shown that state and local governments face long-term fiscal pressures.
 Absent any policy changes, the state and local government sector faces a gap between expenditures and receipts in future years.
 The simulated operating balance measure — an indicator of the sector’s ability to cover its current expenditures out of current receipts – suggests that the sector will continue to face a gap between spending and revenue over the next 46 years.

 State and Local Operating Balance Measure as a Percentage of GDP

 Note: The simulated operating balance measure is all receipts, excluding funds used for long-term investments, minus current expenditures.
-For additional detail on our assumptions and methodology, see link to Data, Methodology, and Equation Updates.
+For additional detail on our assumptions and methodology, see link to Scope and Methodology.

 The model assumes that the current set of policies in place across state and local government, and the provision of real government services per capita, remains relatively constant.
 The model does not account for changes to the federal tax code that were enacted in December 2017.
 GAO’s simulations also show that while the gap narrows and ultimately closes near the end of the simulation period, state and local governments would need to make policy changes to avoid fiscal imbalances before then.